Are you interested in visual arts?

-Ogden Museum is committed to serving the current needs of New Orleans teens and tackling the big issues in our local, national and global realms.
+Ogden Museum is committed to serving the current needs of New Orleans area teens and tackling the big issues in our local, national and global realms.
 This year our program will take a focused approach to racial equity, pluralism and environmental awareness, giving teens the access and resources they need to develop actionable ways to express themselves and be of service to their community.

 The Ogden Museum Teen Intern program was selected for the 2015 National Arts and Humanities Youth Program Award, the nation’s highest honor for the out-of-school arts and humanities programs that celebrate the creativity of America’s young people, particularly those from underserved communities.